shuozhixu/Binary_2026/README.md

 ## Submission

-Students who take the Computational Materials Science course in Spring 2026, please submit the following to Canvas for each alloy:
+Students who take the Computational Materials Science course in Spring 2026 shall submit the following to Canvas for each alloy:

 - Both `lmp_mcnpt.in` and `lmp_gsfe.in` files
 - The `data.CSRO` file
-- All 20 `gsfe` files
+- All 20 `gsfe` files, named `gsfe-1`, `gsfe-2` etc
-- All 20 USFE values and the mean USFE value
+- All 20 USFE values and the mean USFE value, provided in a text or excel file

+Please use five folders, each named after its corresponding alloy (e.g., Mo<sub>0.05</sub>Nb<sub>0.95</sub>).

 ## Reference